New Traffic Management System

 Eligibility is determined by postcode (see a map here and eligible postcodes here).
 Any postcode that is greater than 3 miles from the school is eligible for a permit.
 Hampshire County Council and Hart District Council have determined that a walking distance of up to three miles is acceptable and the routes available are safe for students of secondary school age.

-Those eligible can request a permit (details in this letter).
-Permits will be issued prior to the start of the Autumn Term.
-Families who are not eligible but have extenuating circumstances may apply for a permit and will be notified of the status of their application within two weeks of the closing date.
-Any applications received after the deadline may not be processed until the Autumn Term, and those without permits will not, unfortunately, be able to access the site at pick-up, irrespective of postcode or eligibility.
+Those eligible can request a permit by completing this form.
+Families who are not eligible but have extenuating circumstances may apply for a permit and will be notified of the status of their application.
+We aim to respond within two weeks.

 As a school, though we are required by Hampshire County Council and Hart District Council to implement and monitor this new Traffic Management System, we appreciate that the change may require some adjustments to long-standing routines.
 To assist, we have a list of FAQs and some useful sources of information below.
 If you have any further queries about applying for a permit, please direct them here.
 For concerns about the wider implications of this Traffic Management system, may we ask you to direct your thoughts to firstname.lastname@example.org.